leducphong21/Trust-Com-Network/trust-com-network/README.md

-# Kubernetes Test Network

-This project re-establishes the Hyperledger [test-network](../test-network) as a _cloud native_ application.
+# Trust Com Netowk

 ### Objectives:

-- Provide a simple, _one click_ activity for running the Fabric test network.
+- Provide a simple, _one click_ activity for running the Trust Com Netowk
 - Provide a reference guide for deploying _production-style_ networks on Kubernetes.
 - Provide a _cloud ready_ platform for developing chaincode, Gateway, and blockchain apps.
 - Provide a Kube supplement to the Fabric [CA Operations and Deployment](https://hyperledger-fabric-ca.readthedocs.io/en/latest/deployguide/ca-deploy.html) guides.